collinpfeifer/TweetGram/README.md

 # TweetGram

-a social media app made with material ui and merng stack
+A social media app clone made with a MERN stack, GraphQL, Apollo Server, and Material UI for the client side.
+Currently being hosted on Huroku and Netlify. https://tweetgram.netlify.app